Categories

-For the shoot day I had it easier than most, spending most of the clip hidden upstairs watching the video remotely and pulling focus.
-More sweat came out of Dan’s body than I thought was possible for a human body to contain, but the look of the piece, and the “teleporting” band members required that we produce a Behind The Scenes video to prove it was a real single-shot clip.
+For the shoot day I had it easier than the rest of the crew, spending most of the clip hidden upstairs watching the video remotely and pulling focus.
+More sweat came out of Dan’s skin than I thought was possible for a human body to contain.

 Director/Steadicam: Dan Graetz